Raymond Harold Sawkins

 Raymond Harold Sawkins (14 July 1923 – 23 August 2006) was a British novelist, who mainly published under the pseudonym Colin Forbes, but also as Richard Raine, Jay Bernard and Harold English.
 He published only three of his first books under his own name.

 Sawkins wrote over 40 books, mostly as Colin Forbes.
-He was most famous for his long-running series of thriller novels in which the principal character is Tweed, Deputy Director of the Secret Intelligence Service.
+He was famous for his long-running series of thriller novels in which the principal character is Tweed, Deputy Director of the Secret Intelligence Service.

 Life

 Born in Hampstead, London, Sawkins attended The Lower School of John Lyon in Harrow, London.
 At the age of 16 he started work as a sub-editor with a magazine and book publishing company.
 He served with the British Army in North Africa and the Middle East during World War II.
 Before his demobilisation he was attached to the Army Newspaper Unit in Rome.
 On his return to civilian life he joined a publishing and printing company, commuting to London for 20 years, until he became successful enough to be a full-time novelist.

 Sawkins was married to a Scots-Canadian, Jane Robertson (born 31 March 1925, died 1993).
 Together they had one daughter, Janet.

 Sawkins died of a heart attack on 23 August 2006.

 The Royal Society for the Protection of Birds (RSPB) received £3.5 million as the sole beneficiary of Sawkins' estate following his death.
 This is the largest legacy ever received by the RSPB.